 46. During the previous year ended March 31, 2023, the Company had completed its Initial Public Offering (‘IPO') of 45,81,500 equity shares of face value of Rs.
 10 each at an issue price of Rs.878 per share (including securities premium of Rs.868 per share).
 The issue was comprised of fresh issue of 42,71,070 equity shares aggregating to Rs.
 37,500.00 and offer for sale of 3,10,430 equity shares aggregating to Rs.2,725.58.
 The equity shares of the Company were listed on BSE Limited and National Stock Exchange of India Limited on May 30, 2022.

-48. The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility except that, the feature of recording audit trail for direct changes to database made using privileged/administrative access rights is not available.
-The Company is in the phase of implementation of the upgraded ERP version to mitigate the requirement of maintaining audit trail at database level and change logs records.
+48. The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the accounting software except that, the feature of recording audit trail for direct changes to database was enabled and retained from 8 August 2024 onwards for all user ids and for certain limited tables only.

 49. There are no significant events after reporting date which need to be disclosed.